Insulin Potentiation Therapy (IPT)

 Your IPT sessions will very likely be interspersed with other complementary therapies that attack cancer cells, help your liver detoxify, and strengthen your immune system.
 One day, your body will be on its own again and we want to make it able to recognize cancer cells and aggressively attack them.

 Another way in which our approach differs from the conventional oncologist's approach is that we do not use a "one size fits all" approach to medicines.
 We recognize that each person is unique, and each person will respond differently to different medicines.
 Insulin potentiation chemotherapy for an ovarian cancer patient will follow a different protocol than for a lung cancer patient or a breast cancer patient.
-IPT can be used to treat a wide variety of cancers.
+IPT can be used to treat a wide variety of cancers, including breast cancer and colon cancer.

 If you've ever had a bladder infection for example, you may recall that your urine was tested against various antibiotics for sensitivity.
 The lab test determined which antibiotic would work best against your infection and your prescription was modified accordingly.
 We utilize a similar concept in customizing your IPT therapy.